Skip to Content

 • Spray basket with non stick spray.
 Lay 4 pcs into air fryer and close basket.

 • Cook at 330 F for 4-7 minutes until outsides are golden brown.
-OR drop into hot oil and flip after about 2 minutes so both sides are browned.
 Remove and allow to cool on top of paper towels for 5 minutes.

 • Brush melted butter on top of each on, flip over and dip into small bowl of sugar so it sticks.